rakyll/drive/README.md

 Note: Pattern matching and suffixes are done by regular expression matching so make sure to use a valid regular expression suffix.

+## DesktopEntry
+As previously mentioned, Google Docs, Drawings, Presentations, Sheets etc and all files affiliated with docs.google.com cannot be downloaded raw but only exported.
+Due to popular demand, Linux users desire the ability to have \*.desktop files that enable the file to be opened appropriately by an external opener.
+Thus by default on Linux, drive will create \*.desktop files for files that fall into this category.

 ## Why another Google Drive client?